IIVEventGroup/STARE/README.md

   ---

   **10.** To evaluate the results, use `pytracking/analysis/stream_eval.ipynb`.
-  You can also refer to it to write your own style of test scripts.
+  You can also refer to it to write the analysis scripts of your own style.

   ---